 Nepal has witnessed international migration since 1815 A.D. when Nepalese were recruited as soldiers in India.
 Due to the open border between India and Nepal it has been very difficult to estimate the figure of Nepalese currently working who might have migrated there during such a long period of time.
-Ignoring the number of Nepalese working in India, it has now been observed that the trend of people going abroad i.e. in the Middle East for foreign employment has increased considerably.
-This may have been due to the fact that these countries offer higher salaries in comparison to India.
+Ignoring the number of Nepalese working in India, it has now been observed that the craze of people going abroad i.e. in the Middle East for foreign employment has increased considerably.
+It may have been due to the fact of getting higher salaries in comparison to India.

-During the field survey conducted at various places it was found that amongst the respondents 34 percent had gone to Malaysia, followed by Doha, Qatar (32 percent), Saudi Arabia (24 percent) United Arab Emirates (10 percent), South Korea (3 percent) and the rest to other destinations in search of foreign employment (Table: 4.3).
+During the field survey conducted at various places it was found that amongst the respondents 39.07 percent had gone to Malaysia, followed by Doha, Qatar (27.14 percent), Saudi Arabia (19.32 percent) United Arab Emirates (10.65 percent), Kuwait (1.22 percent) and the rest to other destinations in search of foreign employment (Table: 4.4).
 This figure however excludes the data of people migrating to India in search of employment.

-Table - 4.3: Major Destination and Proportion of Nepalese workforce
+Table - 4.4: Major Destination and Proportion of Nepalese workforce